Ayushi0780/Hinglish_turn_detection/README.md

 Synthetic test samples are excluded when calculating the final real-test performance.

-This is important because evaluating only on synthetic samples could give an overly optimistic estimate of real-world performance.
+This provides a more meaningful estimate of performance on real speech.

 ---